DETAILED ACTION

 Regarding claim 22, Zwinkels as modified further teaches an energy storage array comprising: a plurality of energy storage apparatus (heat storage units 110-320) according to claim 15.

-Regarding claim 23, Zwinkels as modified teaches the limitations of claim 22, and Zwinkels further teaches the energy storage array comprises at least one second-stage mixing chamber (chamber of 290) in fluid communication with at least one of the first-stage mixing chambers (chamber of 190) for reducing the regulated outlet temperature of the heat transfer medium to provide an application temperature by mixing the heat transfer medium and a stream of cooling liquid in the second-stage mixing chamber.
+Regarding claim 23, Zwinkels as modified teaches the limitations of claim 22, and Zwinkels further teaches the second-stage mixing chamber (chamber of 290) of each said energy storage apparatus reduces the regulated outlet temperature of the heat transfer medium to provide an application temperature by mixing the heat transfer medium and a stream of cooling liquid in the second-stage mixing chamber.

-Regarding claim 24, Zwinkels as modified teaches the limitations of claim 23, and Zwinkels further teaches the first-stage mixing chamber (190) is proximal to the outlet of the heat exchanger (110), and the second-stage mixing chamber (290) is distal to the first-stage mixing chamber.
+Regarding claim 24, Zwinkels as modified teaches the limitations of claim 23, and Zwinkels further teaches the first-stage mixing chamber (190) is proximal to the outlet of the respective heat exchanger (110), and the second-stage mixing chamber (290) is distal to the respective first-stage mixing chamber.

-Regarding claim 25, Zwinkels as modified teaches the limitations of claim 24, and Zwinkels further teaches each energy storage apparatus comprises at least one first-stage mixing chamber (190 and/or 490) in fluid communication with the outlet of the heat exchanger of each energy storage apparatus; and wherein the energy storage array comprise one second-stage mixing chamber (290 and/or 390) in fluid communication with each first-stage mixing chambers.
+Regarding claim 25, Zwinkels as modified teaches the limitations of claim 24, and Zwinkels further teaches each energy storage apparatus comprises at least one first-stage mixing chamber (190 and/or 490) in fluid communication with the outlet of the respective heat exchanger of each energy storage apparatus; and wherein the energy storage array comprise more than one second-stage mixing chamber (290 and/or 390) in fluid communication with each first-stage mixing chambers.

 Response to Arguments